What you will study

 Living political ideas (DD306) looks at political ideas and ideologies as these are employed, debated and questioned in a wide variety of settings.
-You’ll explore questions of representation, toleration, violence, sexuality and the natural world, you learn about the ideas that shape our political lives. undergraduate.qualification.pathways.Q45-1,module,DD306,,1 A world of whose making?
-(DU301) focuses on international studies and considers far-reaching questions of international order and power (with case studies from America and the Middle East) through the rise of China and India, to questions of globalisation and international justice. undergraduate.qualification.pathways.Q45-1,module,DU301,,1
+You’ll explore questions of representation, toleration, violence, sexuality and the natural world, learning about ideas and policies that shape our lives.
+International relations: continuity and change in global politics (DD313) focuses on international studies and the forces now reshaping our world; from the resurgence of America, rise of China and India and integration of Europe, to questions of globalisation, governance and international justice. undergraduate.qualification.pathways.Q45-1,module,DD306,,1

 If you choose economics, you’ll look in detail at rival economic theories that explain the behaviour of people in households, firms, markets and governments.
 You’ll also develop the research skills needed to undertake your own project on a topic of your choice.
 At the end of

-Doing economics: people, markets and policy (DD309), you’ll have developed a more critical view of the socio-economic world in which you live. undergraduate.qualification.pathways.Q45-1,module,DD309,,1
+Doing economics: people, markets and policy (DD309), you’ll have developed a more critical view of the socio-economic world in which you live, and some knowledge of the techniques used by professional economists. undergraduate.qualification.pathways.Q45-1,module,DD309,,1

 All three subjects place a strong emphasis on your development as an independent thinker – confident at finding, evaluating and presenting complex data and information.
 You’ll be able to build robust, reasoned arguments backed up by the appropriate evidence.
-You will have gained a portfolio of critical, analytical and practical skills as well as specialist knowledge that you can apply to a range of workplace environments.
+By the end of this degree course you will have gained a portfolio of critical, analytical and practical skills as well as specialist knowledge that you can apply to a range of workplace environments.